Dune-Z/Dune-Z/README.md

-Pursuing a Bachelor's degree in Artificial Intelligence at the University of Science and Technology of China.
+Undergrad@University of Science and Technology of China.